Th1nkMore/carla_dataset_tools/run_apollo_carla.md

-# How to use dreamview?
+# How to use apollo-carla co-simulator?

 ```shell
 # run apollo